 With winter comes more time indoors, and getting creative during the chilly months is great for students of all ages.
-These simple craft ideas can help younger kids to work on their fine motor skills, and you might end up with some really cute winter decor.
+These simple winter craft projects can help younger kids work on their fine motor skills, and you might end up with some really cute winter décor.
 Some easy snowflake and snowman art projects for kids should definitely be on your to-do list this winter season.

 Winter Themed Craft Ideas for a Classroom Celebration

 Putting together a celebration for the beginning of the winter season, before the winter break, is a fun way to get students feeling creative.
 The weeks before break can be tough, but use a winter party to give students something to look forward to.

 Get crafty this winter.
 Snowflakes are the perfect subject for some winter projects:

 Take a few puzzle pieces and turn them into adorable decor or hanging ornaments.
 Start by cutting out a small disc of cardstock and then glueing 3 puzzle pieces around it.
 Once those three dry in place, glue another puzzle piece between each of the first three, making 6 total pieces.
 Once all of the glue has dried, you can paint or decorate the little snowflake.
 The last step is to tie or glue a ribbon loop to the top for hanging.
 See additional instructions & images here.

 To create puzzle piece snowflakes, you’ll need:

 Borax Crystal Snowflakes